GNURub/ngx-qrcode/projects/qr-code/README.md

-# ngx-qrcode 🎨
+# @gnurub/ngx-qrcode 🎨

-This is a simple Angular +18 component to generate QR codes.
+This is a simple Angular +18 component to generate moderns QR codes.
 Based on [react-native-qrcode-skia](https://github.com/enzomanuelmangano/react-native-qrcode-skia) library.

 ## Requirements